Psychological impact of climate change: Direct impact

 Almost six in ten respondents reported that a severe effect of climate change has already occurred where they live, with 38% expecting to be displaced from their homes in the next 25 years because of climate change.

 Exposure to extreme weather events, such as hurricanes, floods, or high temperatures associated with drought and wildfires, can cause various emotional disorders.
 Most commonly, this is short-term stress, from which people can often rapidly recover.
 But sometimes chronic conditions set in, especially among those who have been exposed to multiple events, such as post-traumatic stress, somatoform disorder, or long-term anxiety.
 A swift response by authorities to restore a sense of order and security can substantially reduce the risk of long-term psychological impact for most people.
 However, individuals already suffering from mental ill health and who do not receive the required attention when weather conditions disrupt services may face further decline.

+Increased temperatures and heatwaves

+Several studies have shown that there is a correlation between elevated temperatures and psychiatric hospital admissions for a range of mental and neurological disorders (dementia, mood disorders, anxiety disorders, schizophrenia, bipolar disorder, somatoform disorders, and disorders of psychological development).

+Mortality has also been found to be influenced by high ambient temperatures for people living with mental illness and neurological conditions.
+Another European study supports this finding with increased mortality risk for people with psychiatric disorders during heat waves from 2000 to 2008 in Rome and Stockholm, particularly for older people (75+) and women.
+Projections of mortality under different climate change scenarios in China also estimate increasing trends in heat-related excess mortality for mental disorders but a decreasing trend in cold-related excess mortality.

+Several studies from Asia found that fluctuating temperatures influenced mental health and well-being, impacting productivity and livelihoods.
+For example, long-term exposure to high and low temperatures in Taiwan resulted in a 7% increase of major depressive disorder incidence per 1 °C increment in regions with an average annual temperature above the median 23 °C.

 The single best-studied connection between weather and human behavior is that between temperature and aggression, which has been investigated in laboratory settings, by historical study, and extensive fieldwork.
 Various reviews conclude that high temperatures cause people to become bad-tempered, leading to increased physical violence, including domestic violence, especially in areas of mixed ethnic groups.
 There has been academic dispute regarding the degree to which the excess violence is caused by climate change, as opposed to natural temperature variability.
 The psychological effects of unusually low temperatures, which climate change can also cause in some parts of the world, must be more thoroughly documented.
 However, evidence suggests that, unlike unusually high temperatures, they are less likely to lead to increased aggression.